perebaj/jjhandbook/essays/make.md

 ## Stability X Ambition

 People who are looking for **stability** are not brave enough to chase their dreams.
 Hard to hear that, no?
 But it's true, [that's life](https://www.youtube.com/watch?v=TnlPtaPxXfc).
 Putting your mind in the life game it's tough, it's challenging and surrounded by uncertainties.
-For this reason, I have this opinion that these words are antonyms, it is impossible to dream high if you are chasing stability and the same for the opposite, find stability in a "homeostasis" environment.
+For this reason, I have this opinion that these words are antonyms, it is impossible to dream high if you are chasing stability and the same for the opposite, find stability in a "marasmus" environment.

 ## The squeaky wheel gets the grease